JustinMurtagh29/MPI_Pipeline/README.md

 cd YOUR_DIRECTORY
 ```

+Download all the dependencies with the following command.
 You will be prompted for a username & password here.
-Use your GitHub account.
+Use your GitLab account.
 ```
-git submodule init
-git submodule update
+git submodule update --init --recursive
 ```

 Next, you need to create the configuration.m file: